tiagofreire-pt/rpi_uputronics_stratum1_chrony/steps/advanced_system_tuning.md

 # Only syslog every 1024 seconds
 summary_interval 10

-# Increase priority to allow this server to be chosen as the PTP grandmaster.
+# Increase priority to allow this server to be chosen as the PTP grandmaster, default value is 128; alternatively set slaveOnly 1 for systems in client-only mode
 priority1 10
 priority2 10

 [eth0]
-# My LAN does not have hardware switches compatible with Layer-2 PTP, just Layer-3 PTP.
+# My LAN does not have hardware switches compatible with Layer-2 PTP, just Layer-3 PTP; comment out, depending on your situation
 network_transport UDPv4
 delay_mechanism E2E
 ```